Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 # UX

 ## User goals
-The target audience of Tour Project are:
+The target audience of Hunt Interiors are:
-- People who want to make a relax or spiritual trip.
+- People who need interior and exterior changes to their property.
-- People who are looking for the best locations.
+- People who want to buy furniture.
-- Yoga practitioners who are looking for the best places to improve their spiritual, mind and body development.
+- Homeowners who need a reliable and trustworthy maintenance experts.

 User goals:
-- Search for the retreat or destination by its keyword and receive a feedback by the website if it isn't available.
+- Search a product bar allows to search for any furnitures added to shop
-- Find information about the company such as address phone number and its mission.
+- Learn more about the company and offered services
-- Finding the destination, the user can find details of it, such as text and picture based content related to the destination.
-- The user can scroll on the retreat page and through different paginations.
-- Also, be able to see a preview image of the destination, date and price on a card container.
-- The user can also add comments to the destination they want.
-- Add one or multiple trips to the shopping cart with the maximum ten people for each tour.
-- Clicking on add he or she will be redirected to the cart page.
-- If the user is not logged in they will be redirected to the login page before go to the cart page.
-- Edit the shopping cart if required.
-- Checkout using card payment.
-- Once the payment is done a success message is sent below the navbar and disappear on three seconds after the user be redirected to the home page.
+- View recently added furnitures on a homepage
+- View recently posted reviews on a homepage

 ## Design choices
 The Tour project website is a tour application that has its main customers, people who want to have a relax and spiritual retreat.